Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Introduction

 We demonstrate the utility of these simple feedback connections in two tasks: one where the system updates an internal model of the environmental state and another where it adapts to an environmental perturbation by returning to a set point.
-Importantly, for systems with one or two chemical regulators, our monotonicity constraint implies the global stability of these minimal feedback connections \textit{for any arbitrary network topology}; no specific motifs or modular designs are necessary \cite{alon2019introduction}.
+Importantly, for systems with one or two chemical regulators, our monotonicity constraint implies the global stability of these minimal feedback connections \textit{for arbitrary network topology}; no specific motifs or modular designs are necessary \cite{alon2019introduction}.
 Our results, which are enabled by the thermodynamic constraints we derive, can be viewed as simple, easily implementable, and local learning rules that can be used to track changing environmental conditions.
-Finally, we explore how guarantees on stability change as the number of chemical regulators in the system increases.
-Such guarantees could facilitate the design of next-generation synthetic biochemical feedback systems \cite{nandagopal2011synthetic, chen2024synthetic, del2015biomolecular, araujo2018topological, araujo2023universal, ma2009defining, aoki2019universal, PRXLife.3.013017, briat2016antithetic}.
+Such guarantees could, in application, facilitate the design of next-generation synthetic biochemical feedback systems \cite{nandagopal2011synthetic, chen2024synthetic, del2015biomolecular, araujo2018topological, araujo2023universal, ma2009defining, aoki2019universal, PRXLife.3.013017, briat2016antithetic}.